duenf33/what-i-learned-in-week-3/README.md

 The good thing about this is to picture the flow of your code in order to have a broad display of your idea.<br>

 > ( ***On a side note***.
-I tried to use a link from slack showing this picture above, but I was not able to, so i had to download the picture in order to display it.
-There seems to be some sort of limitation with slack link, similarly with google drive share pictures.<br>
+I tried to use a links from slack showing this picture above, but I was not able to, so i had to download the picture in order to display it.
+There seems to be some sort of limitation with slack link, similarly with google drive shared pictures.<br>
 I thought it would be a good point to make since thats what we do...
 Explore. )

 Going back to the topic.
 Here below is a flow chart I made.
 It is not the greatest and it does not follow the right techniques of flow chart, however, it was able to let me see the big picture of my code ⇲<br>